DETAILED ACTION

 acquiring profile information previously provided from the user;

-processing the sleep and daily activity related features via one or more Machine Learning models trained with a dataset comprising input features calculated from users' measured physiological historical data by a wearable device and the answers to the Pittsburgh Sleep Quality Index (PSQI) questionnaire, the extracted sleep and daily activity related features derived from said physiological historical data and profile information of the user being applied as input to the Machine Learning models;
+processing the sleep and daily activity related features via one or more Machine Learning models trained with a dataset comprising input features calculated from users' measured physiological historical data by a respective wearable device and and applied as input to the Machine Learning models;

 calculating a set of values for new sleep and daily activity related features from processing of the physiological historical data;

-wherein the aggregation functions set comprises a list of data manipulations including function definitions from domains of descriptive statistics and trend analysis domain, and the functions definitions include non-linear functions generated by neural networks;
+wherein the aggregation functions set represents a list of data manipulations including function definitions from domains of descriptive statistics and trend analysis domain, and the functions definitions include non-linear functions generated by neural networks;

 preparing data by removing invalid values and, as needed, ordering in a sequence for an aggregation function;